After months of favor, Birx raises Trump’s ire with grim coronavirus assessment

 “What kind of nefarious spirit possessed the Debbie Birx that AIDS activists have loved and adored for years?” asked Peter Staley, a longtime HIV/AIDS activist.
 “Where did she go?
 We no longer recognize her, and it’s too late for an exorcism.”

 Within the administration, several current and former senior officials described Birx as a politically shrewd power player who keeps close tabs on developments in the president’s orbit.
-Her name was at one point floated for Health and Human Services secretary.
+Her name was at one point floated for secretary of the Health and Human Services Department.

 But some of these same officials also noted that Birx has made enemies within the White House, in part because a growing number of aides believe she takes different positions with different people and because of sharp attacks on some colleagues.